fbpx

 • The incision is visible on the front of the breast.

-The major advantage to this approach is if you need a small lift or your areola is too large then this can be done through a periareolar approach.
+The major advantage to this approach is if you need a small lift or your areola is larger then this can be done through a periareolar approach.

 Axillary